 This journey into jewelry making includes an introduction to tools and materials with an emphasis on a variety of cold joining techniques.
 In this hands-on class, students work with sheet metal, wire and beads as well as with found objects.
 Techniques include sawing, piercing, adding texture, metal forming, cold-connection fabrication and photo resist acid etching.
 A $30 lab fee covers the cost of use of tools, studio chemistry, and metal wire and supplies to begin the course.
 Additional metal and wire will be available for purchase.
 Class size is limited to 10.

 Create amazing jewelry as you explore how to bend, twist and attach wire parts together to make bangles, bracelets, necklaces and more.
 Explore the qualities of different metals and learn basic forged jewelry techniques.
 As you build a vocabulary of shapes you’ll be creating your own original designs.
-A lab fee of $30 covers basic supplies; experienced students that work with silver will be able to make their own purchases through Sarratt Art Studios.
+A lab fee of $30 covers use of tools, studio chemistry and copper wire.
+Additional wire will be available for purchase.
 Class size limited to 10 students

 An example of wire jewelry from Chain Maille Projects